-Many CANDU[®] plants are now approaching the end of their design lives and are being considered for extended operation beyond their design life.
-The Canadian Nuclear Safety Commission (CNSC) has asked utilities to address component fatigue issues in plant life extension (PLEX) applications.
+Many CANDU® plants are now approaching their end of their design lives and are being considered for extended operation beyond their design life.
+The Canadian Nuclear Safety Commission (CNSC), has asked utilities to consider component fatigue issues in plant life extension (PLEX) applications.
 In particular, environmental effects on fatigue was identified as an issue that needs to be addressed, similar to being addressed for license renewal for U.S. nuclear power plants.
 To address CNSC concerns, the CANDU Owners Group (COG) has initiated a program to help utilities develop component fatigue management programs for PLEX operation.
-A summary of a pilot study that was conducted at the Point Lepreau Generating Station (PLGS) is provided below:
+A pilot study conducted at the Point Lepreau Generating Station (PLGS) showed that

-- A plant-specific Recommendation Study provided a comprehensive review of the existing plantspecific systems, cycle counting procedures, and other fatigue-related requirements, and made some general recommendations on how best to implement a fatigue management system for PLEX. - The plant-specific study determined that only 10 to 15% of the design transients have been used after 25 effective full power years (EFPY) of operation.
-Hence, a significant amount of original design margin for fatigue usage margin remains available for PLEX operation. - Environmental fatigue considerations in heavy water (D2O) were included in the plant-specific assessment.
-Only warm-up transients were assessed to have dissolved oxygen concentrations that can result in a significant environmental effect for the ferritic steels used in the CANDU primary systems. - Due to the low accumulation of transients and the absence of known thermal stratification mechanisms, thermal fatigue is not as significant an issue in CANDU plants as in pressurized water reactor (PWR) and boiling water reactor (BWR) plants. - The needs for implementing a comprehensive Fatigue Management Program for PLGS to satisfy PLEX requirements were defined, and specific direction and strategy for implementation of a Fatigue Management Program for PLGS was provided and is underway.
+- Only 10 to 15% of the design transients have been used after 25 effective full power years (EFPY) of operation.
+Hence, a significant amount of original design margin for fatigue usage margin remains available for PLEX operation. - Environmental fatigue considerations in heavy water (D2O) were included in the assessment.
+Only warm-up transients were assessed to have dissolved oxygen concentrations that can result in a significant environmental effect for the ferritic steels used in the CANDU primary systems. - Due to the low accumulation of transients and the absence of known thermal stratification mechanisms, thermal fatigue is not as significant an issue in CANDU plants as in pressurized water reactor (PWR) and boiling water reactor (BWR) plants.

-This paper summarizes the results of the pilot study conducted for the CANDU plants at PLGS.
+This paper summarizes the results of the pilot study conducted for the CANDU plants.